-You may have heard about the Burn Pit Registry but what exactly is it?
+You may have heard about the Burn Pit Registry or Airborne Hazard Registry but what exactly is it?

 Much like Agent Orange, many health affects to chemical exposure are not diagnosed or determined until well after the fact when scientific studies are completed.

-Because of this, the VA has created an "Airborne Hazards and Open Burn Pit Registry" which lets veterans document their exposures and report health concerns through an online questionnaire.
-That way, if problems, or a link between burn pit exposure and long term health effects are found at a later date, they can contact you and provide possible treatment and benefits.
+Joining the registry will let you document your exposure and report health concerns through an online questionnaire.
+That way, if problems, or a link between pollutant exposure and long term health effects are found at a later date, the VA can contact you and provide possible treatment and benefits.

 Veterans who were exposed to smoke from burn pits or other respiratory hazards and suffer from respiratory illnesses may be eligible for special VA healthcare and benefits.